dendi239/pacer/README.md

 ## getting started

-I believe, main dependencies are already
+I believe, main dependencies are already present in the project as git submodules: `gpmf-parser`, `imgui`, `implot`.
+On top of that you'd need some sort of C++ compiler, `cmake`, `libglfw` (for GUI stuff), all of that should be installable from `brew` or `apt` (I ran this thing on Windows under WSL 2 -- it has X-Forwarding builtin).

 Bunch of views to take a look at:
 - gps map;